asaadzx/Anas-bn-malek-School/README.md

 - **Information Sections**: The webpage includes dedicated sections for information about our teachers and students, showcasing their achievements and contributions.

+- **AI Contributing Tool**: AI Contributing Tool for Teachers for Easy Contributing and devalope

 ## 🛠️ How to Update the Webpage (Only For School Student Developers)

 ### By Cloning